saadash1268/saadash1268/README.md

 My name is Saad, and I'm an aspiring developer with a distinctive journey.
 I earned my geography degree while simultaneously tending bar, honing multitasking and customer service skills.
 Amid the challenges of the COVID-19 pandemic, I transitioned into the role of a residential care officer, providing essential support to those in need.
 These experiences shaped my path, emphasising adaptability and resilience, and kindled my passion for technology and problem-solving.

 With a geography foundation and hands-on service industry experience, I'm well-prepared to excel in dynamic environments.
 Just as I crafted the perfect cocktails and offered vital care during the pandemic, I'm now committed to a career in tech.
-I'm eager to tackle complex challenges, simplify them, and make technology accessible.
+I have completed a full stack bootcamp and am eager to tackle complex challenges, simplify them, and make technology accessible.

 My shift to the tech world was driven by a desire for a more significant impact.
 I'm excited to explore this new path and currently fine-tuning my software development skills, combining a unique background with a love for learning and solving problems.
 I'm enthusiastic about the endless possibilities in tech and eager to embrace the opportunities in my new tech career.